jrowen/rhandsontable/README.md

 shiny::runGitHub("rhandsontable", "jrowen", subdir = "inst/examples/rhandsontable_corr")
 ```

 **Important note on shiny use:** The `htmlwidgets` package creates widgets as shiny output bindings.
-The `rhandsontable` package also attempts to expose the table as a *pseudo* shiny input binding using handsontable change events (see [here](https://github.com/jrowen/rhandsontable/blob/master/inst/htmlwidgets/rhandsontable.js) for the supported events).  **This means the table (e.g. named `hot`) can be accessed in shiny using either `input$hot` or `output$hot`, but these values may not be in-sync.**  The timing of updates will depend on the particular reactive path followed by your shiny application.
+The `rhandsontable` package also attempts to expose the table as a *pseudo* shiny input binding using handsontable change events (see [here](https://github.com/jrowen/rhandsontable/blob/master/inst/htmlwidgets/rhandsontable.js) for the supported events).  **This means the table (e.g. `hot`) can be accessed in shiny using either `input$hot` or `output$hot`, but these values may not be in-sync.**  The timing of updates will depend on the particular reactive path followed by your shiny application.

 Since the widget is not currently able to use the standard shiny input binding functionality, you will need to explicitly call the `hot_to_r` function to convert the handsontable data to an R object.